Roja-portfolio/AI-Driven-Accessibility-Checker-for-UI-Designs/README.md

 This project is a hybrid **accessibility evaluation tool** for UI screenshots, combining **WCAG 2.1 rule-based checks** with **supervised machine learning models** to assess digital accessibility.

 ##  Objective ##

-To provide a semi-automated system that evaluates the accessibility of UI designs and screenshots, ensuring inclusivity for all users—including those with disabilities—based on **Web Content Accessibility Guidelines (WCAG)**.
+To provide a semi-automated system that evaluates the accessibility of UI designs and screenshots, ensuring inclusivity for all users—including those with disabilities—based on **Web Content Accessibility Guidelines (WCAG)**

----

 ##  Features ##